arthi2900/app1/docs/prd.md

 - Template file contains all classes and subjects from principal's school

 Data Isolation:
-- All uploaded questions are school-scoped
-- Backend validation ensures data isolation
+- All uploaded questions are school-scoped\n- Backend validation ensures data isolation
 - Cross-school upload prevented
 - Questions visible only to users from same school
 - Template file dynamically generated based on user's school and role